Gwyneth Paltrow, 47, Poses Topless In Suspenders For Racy New Magazine Spread

 “In the ’90s, when I was coming up, it was a very male-dominated field.
 You used to hear, ‘That actress is so ambitious,’ like it was a dirty word.”

-She then shared that her beauty empire has been her true calling and that the company is now valued at over $250 million.
-The company has a little over a dozen people on their staff and is headquartered in Santa Monica, California.
-And when she is not busy working on her booming brand, the stunner is usually doing some sort of wellness activity.
+Gwyneth then shared that her beauty empire has been her true calling, saying that the company is now valued at over $250 million.
+The company has a little over a dozen people on its staff, where it is headquartered in Santa Monica, California.
+When Gwyneth is not busy working on her booming brand, the stunner is usually doing some sort of wellness activity.

-Previously, The Inquisitr shared that the blond beauty showed off her amazing figure on the beach.
-In the fun shot, the actress played tug-of-war with a friend and looked absolutely incredible.
-Clad in a tiny black sports bra and matching, skintight leggings, Gwyneth left little to the imagination while flaunting her taut tummy to her 6.4 million-plus followers.
+Previously, The Inquisitr shared that the blonde beauty showed off her amazing figure on the beach.
+In the fun shot, the actress played tug-of-war with a friend, looking absolutely incredible.
+Clad in a tiny black sports bra and a matching pair of skintight leggings, Gwyneth flaunted her taut tummy to her 6.4 million-plus followers.

-Fans can keep up with Paltrow by giving her a follow on Instagram.
+Fans can keep up with Gwyneth Paltrow by following her Instagram page.